NeilParkerBSDC/WebAppExamples/README.md

 ## 2) BasicCalcCompletedSeparateButtons.html

 This is a variation on th files above with separate buttons for each operation.
-This means putting each operation (i.e. +, -, *, /) into different functions which are called in turn by the four seprate buttons
+This means putting each operation (i.e. +, -, *, /) into different functions which are called in turn by the four seprate buttons.
+I have also tweeked the CSS to give the ```<div>``` and the buttons a drop shadow.

 <img src="https://github.com/NeilParkerBSDC/WebAppExamples/blob/main/BasicCalculatorSeparateButtons.png" alt="Basic Calculator with separate operator buttons" width=600>